afkpaul/rackspace-how-to/content/cloud-servers/understanding-logrotate-utility.md

 after the restart.
 Delaying the compression ensures that you won't lose those extra log entries when the logs are rotated.

+#### Prerotate

+Logrotate runs the `prerotate` script BEFORE each time it rotates a log specified in a configuration block.
+You usually want to use this script to start a backup application before the log rotation so that the app can create a new log.

+    prerotate
+        /home/afk/my-backup-script.sh
+    endscript

+The `prerotate` command tells logrotate that the script to run, starts on the next line, and the `endscript` command says that the script is done.

 #### Postrotate

 Logrotate runs the `postrotate` script each time it rotates a log specified